Esta página está tambien disponible en: Español (Spanish)

 This is the power a priest has in hurting so many innocent when, as the authority of the Church, is himself misinstructed and ill-informed.

 This error is one that they themselves marvel at, savor, and enjoy as they speak of one’s neighbor, and of course, since this has to do with a ministerial evangelical matter, they are the absolute authority when speaking.
-If ever a layman would dare clarify something to a priest, it would result in his/her excommunication and the repudiation from the “die-hard” faithful, that is, faithful who defend them at all costs without reason or any evangelical foundation whatsoever.
+They don the cassock.
+If ever a layman would dare clarify something to a priest, it would result in his/her excommunication and the repudiation from the “die-hard” leaders, that is, leaders who defend them at all costs without reason or any evangelical foundation whatsoever.

 Who is your neighbor?